Electric Vehicles

 Eligibility:

-• The Replace Your Ride Program is available for individuals who live in households with household income at or below 400 percent of the federal poverty level (FPL).
+• The Replace Your Ride Program is available for individuals who live within the jurisdiction of the South Coast Air Quality Management District and in households with household income at or below 300 percent of the federal poverty level (FPL).
 Visit the Replacement options page to view replacement vehicle and alternative transportation mobility options by income level.
 See table below for income level information.

 • Check your eligibility